lwjglgamedev/zvk/bookcontents/chapter-08/chapter-08.md

 }
 ```

-In the vertex shader, we are using a uniform to hold the value of the projection matrix as a uniform.
-Therefore, we will need a descriptor
+In the vertex shader, we are using a uniform to hold the projection matrix as a uniform.
+Therefore, we will need a descriptor set for this.
-set for this.
 The push constant just holds the model matrix.
-By changing this, we do not need to store the projection matrix in the push
+By changing this, we do not need to store the projection matrix in the push constants for
-constants for each mesh.
+each mesh.
 It will be set just once.

 The fragment shader source code (`scn_frg.glsl`) looks like this: